qyang-nj/llios/articles/iOSTesting.md

 ## XCTest
 The xctest is everywhere in the realm of iOS testing, and it can mean different things.
 It's a test framework, a test bundle, or a test runner.

-### XCTests is a framework
+### XCTest is a framework
 If you have written any iOS tests, it’s impossible that you don’t know `XCTest.framework`.
-It’s a dynamic framework and provides some basic classes for writing test cases.
-It lives in `/Applications/Xcode.app/Contents/Developer/Platforms/iPhoneSimulator.platform/Developer/Library/Frameworks` and is the only framework in that directory.
-Other common frameworks, like `Foundation.framework`, are in  `/Applications/Xcode.app/Contents/Developer/Platforms/iPhoneSimulator.platform/Developer/SDKs/iPhoneSimulator.sdk/System/Library/Frameworks`.
-Because of the special locations, if your application (not test target) accidentally linked with `XCTest.framework` (which is pretty common), you will notice a runtime crash immediately.
+It’s a dynamic framework which provides some basic classes for writing test cases, e.g. `XCTestCase`.
+It's located in `PLATFORM_DIR/Developer/Library/Frameworks`[^1] and is the only framework in that directory.
+Other common frameworks, like `Foundation.framework`, are in `PLATFORM_DIR/Developer/SDKs/iPhoneSimulator.sdk/System/Library/Frameworks`.
+Because of the unique location, if your application (not test target) accidentally linked with `XCTest.framework` (which is a pretty common mistake), you will notice a runtime crash immediately

 `XCTest.framework` links with other test related frameworks, `XCTestCore.framework`, `XCUnit.framework` and `XCUIAutomation.framework`.
-They are private frameworks, and we don’t need to deal with them directly.
+They are private frameworks, and we normally don’t need to deal with them directly.

+[^1]: `PLATFORM_DIR=/Applications/Xcode.app/Contents/Developer/Platforms/iPhoneSimulator.platform`

 ### xctest is a test bundle
 #### bundle is a directory